Anthropic

 Anthropic says in some contexts Opus 4 pursues self-preservation or works against users who it believes are doing something egregiously wrong, but Anthropic did not find evidence of sandbagging or of cross-context deception or hidden goals.

-Claude 4 safety case categories
+Claude 4 safety categories

 Misuse (via API) prevention